cloud-gov/product/OnboardingChecklist.md

 ### Getting to know cloud.gov

 - [ ] Take judicious notes on what about this onboarding process or cloud.gov is confusing or frustrating.
 If you notice a problem (especially with things like documentation), you are more than welcome to fix it!
 At the very least, please share this information with your buddy (or someone) at some point so we can make the team/platform better.
 (You can also file issues and pull requests on [the template Onboarding checklist](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md].)
-- [ ] Figure out who your onboarding buddy is (they should reach out to you) and make sure this issue is assigned to them in our [ZenHub tracking board](https://app.zenhub.com/workspaces/cg-story-board-5d217e937454737fd4fcffc8/board).
+- [ ] Figure out who your onboarding buddy is (they should reach out to you) and make sure this issue is assigned to them in our [Github Project board](https://github.com/orgs/cloud-gov/projects/2).
 - [ ] Read [the team onboarding document](https://github.com/18F/cg-product/blob/master/Onboarding.md) for more context about cloud.gov.
 - [ ] Bookmark the [pertinent links listed here](https://github.com/18F/cg-product/blob/master/PertinentLinks.md).
 - [ ] Read the ["cloud.gov: What is it?"](https://docs.google.com/presentation/d/1nCcti3dXG9TVGW3OqaWtnf96oXX8U8SBTM_WePFO_dg/edit#slide=id.p) presentation for a rundown of what cloud.gov is and does (specifically read slides 1-37; the rest are somewhat outdated)